tdegeus/pybind11_examples/README.md

 ## Using `Eigen`

-When `Eigen` is installed it can be easily included using:
+When `Eigen` is installed it can be easily included; consider the following `CMakeLists.txt`:

 ```bash
 cmake_minimum_required(VERSION 2.8.12)